NickESouter/fMRIPrep-Carbon-Footprint/README.md

 ```
 feat <path to group fsf>
 ```
-Following this, this Python script simply pulls out thresholded statistical maps for both contrasts, and places them in the specificied output directory for this pipeline.
+Following this, this Python script simply pulls out thresholded statistical maps for both contrasts, and places them in the specified output directory for this pipeline.

 ## Pipeline_data_compile.py